-- The regulations had not been updated in 40 years. - The regulations were updated because they were 40 years old; the updates will help employers attract a larger and more diverse pool of applicants; the revisions clarify and streamline the regulations to make it easier for sponsors to comply; and the changes will bring policies in line with current civil rights statutes and case law. - The changes include extended protections against discrimination; improve and clarify affirmative steps to ensure equal opportunity in apprenticeship; better defined the process for analyzing workforce and setting goals; include new affirmative steps for employing people with disabilities in apprenticeship; and clarify outreach, recruitment, and retention activities. - The impacts on Wisconsin will be that sponsors will need to update their non-discrimination pledges and the Bureau will update the apprentice application with EEOC supplemental information. - All sponsors will have to assign responsibility to an individual to oversee EEO activities; distribute EEO policy and conduct orientation and informational sessions; and conduct outreach and recruitment activities. - Anti-harassment obligations for all sponsors include providing anti-harassment training to all employees directly involved with training, supervising, or mentoring apprentices; making all facilities and apprenticeship activities available to all; and establish and implementing procedures for handling and resolving complaints. - Sponsors with five or more apprentices must have an affirmative action plan, must have utilization goals; and must engage in targeted outreach, recruitment, and retention activities. - Sponsors are allowed to use any method of entry as long as it is not discriminatory.

-- Sponsors must offer persons with disabilities three opportunities to self-identify: upon applying; after the applicant has been accepted but before the apprenticeship begins; and one time thereafter. - The revisions provide the Bureau with more options for remediating sponsors that are out of compliance. - Last, the timeline for implementation is as follows: during the summer of 2017, the Bureau will draft the new rule and hold a public hearing; during the fall of 2017, the formal rule making process will begin; and during the winter of the next year, 2018, the Bureau will submit its plan to the U.S. Department of Labor.
+- The regulations had not been updated in 40 years. - The regulations were updated because they were 40 years old; the updates will help employers attract a larger and more diverse pool of applicants; the revisions clarify and streamline the regulations to make it easier for sponsors to comply; and the changes will bring policies in line with current civil rights statutes and case law. - The changes include extended protections against discrimination; improve and clarify affirmative steps to ensure equal opportunity in apprenticeship; better defined the process for analyzing workforce and setting goals; include new affirmative steps for employing people with disabilities in apprenticeship; and clarify outreach, recruitment, and retention activities. - The impacts on Wisconsin will be that sponsors will need to update their non-discrimination pledges and the Bureau will update the apprentice application with EEOC supplemental information. - All sponsors will have to assign responsibility to an individual to oversee EEO activities; distribute EEO policy and conduct orientation and informational sessions; and conduct outreach and recruitment activities. - Anti-harassment obligations for all sponsors include providing anti-harassment training to all employees directly involved with training, supervising, or mentoring apprentices; making all facilities and apprenticeship activities available to all; and establish and implementing procedures for handling and resolving complaints. - Sponsors with five or more apprentices must have an affirmative action plan, must have utilization goals; and must engage in targeted outreach, recruitment, and retention activities. - Sponsors are allowed to use any method of entry as long as it is not discriminatory. - Sponsors must offer persons with disabilities three opportunities to self-identify: upon applying; after the applicant has been accepted but before the apprenticeship begins; and one time thereafter. - The revisions provide the Bureau with more options for remediating sponsors that are out of compliance. - Last, the timeline for implementation is as follows: during the summer of 2017, the Bureau will draft the new rule and hold a public hearing; during the fall of 2017, the formal rule making process will begin; and during the winter of the next year, 2018, the Bureau will submit its plan to the U.S. Department of Labor.

-Karen emphasized that the Bureau is going to take its time implementing the rule to prevent adverse consequences.
+Owen emphasized that the Bureau is going to take its time implementing the rule to prevent adverse consequences.
+The Bureau's goal is to give sponsors all the tools they need to be compliant and make positive changes for the future.